msk-access/nucleo_qc/docs/interpretation/insert-size.md

 **BAM type:** Collapsed BAM<br>
 **Regions:** Pool A

-The data used to produce this figure are the values under the `MODE_INSERT_SIZE` column contained in the file from CollectInsertSizeMetrics.
+The data used to produce this figure are the values under the `MODE_INSERT_SIZE` column contained in the output file from CollectInsertSizeMetrics.

 ### Interpretation